 Choose a protocol, either TCP or UDP ports.
 Choose both, if needed.
 This information should be available from the program or game that explains the port number.

-Type the RainMachine static IP address that you setup on step 1).
+Type the RainMachine static IP address that you setup on step 1) and use RainMachine port 8080.
+Note: For other RainMachine ports click here.

 If asked, name the port trigger anything that makes sense to you.
-If it's for an FTP program, call it FTP.
 Call it RainMachine if you need the port open for your RainMachine.

 Enable the port forwarding rule with an Enable or On option.